Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 \end{align}
 $$

 There are pedestrians (in blue) in the middle of the intersection controlling traffic.
-The oncoming vehicles to the left of the Waymo vehicle are clearly visible (in red) in the followng scene the vehicle is approaching a controlled intersection.
+The oncoming vehicles to the left of the Ego Vehicle are clearly visible (in red) in the followng scene the vehicle is approaching a controlled intersection.

 <img src="Mid_term_project_figures/Jayant_Kumar_Front_Left_View_Opposing_Traffic_And_People_In_Intersection_Image_2.png" width="100%" height="100%">